theiftekhar/AWS_Ansible_Playbook/README.md

-# AWS_Ansible_Playbook
+# AWS-Provisioning-using-Ansible-
-How to configure AWS resources using Ansible playbook
+Playbooks for AWS